MooersLab/manuscriptInTypst/README.md

 - typst version 0.12.0 (pre-release from GitHub site, required for line numbers)

-If you use tinymist, you will need the correspondng prerelease version.
+If you use tiny mist, you will need the corresponding prerelease version.

+## Easy use

+Run in typst.app on-line or run via tinymist (e.g., `tinymist preview classic.typ`) while classic.typ is open in any text editor.
+The rendered version will appear in your default browser.
+It updates with each save operation in the text editor.

 ## Bash or zsh function to project initiation (optional)